 New Life began in a warehouse, was in the Boomer Theater on campus corner for two years, before moving to the corner of Boyd & Berry (with stays at the Norman High School cafeteria among other places during the transition).

 There were 85 people present on opening day, of December 1985.
 The church began to reach more and more people and developed a reputation for being "the church for people who never thought they would like church."

 About this time Russ became connected with Willow Creek Community Church in suburban Chicago.
 He had the opportunity to do a four-month internship there in the winter/spring of 1989.
 He was privileged to be invited by Bill Hybels, along with other like-minded pastors, to small retreats that eventually gave birth to the Willow Creek Association.
 Today the WCA has over 12,000 affiliated churches worldwide.

 In 1996 New Life moved into a new 8500 square foot building, still at the corner of Boyd & Berry.
 Over the next ten years God used the church to reach hundreds of people.
 Between 50 and 100 people were baptized each year, the majority of them over the age of 18.
 The church grew to an average attendance of over 1200 people each Sunday.

 After 27 years, there was a shift in ministry focus and priorities, and so once again Russ followed God's call to start a church dedicated to reaching the unchurched.

 The Seeker Church had its first service in October of 2006.
-We have enjoyed great unity and just moved into a new location in May of 2017.
+We have enjoyed great unity and we moved to our new location in May of 2017.